dhgreg/ESP8266-Scoreboard/README.md

 # ESP8266-ScoreBoard
-WIFI scoreboard with game timer, countdown timer, 4 judges and editing of score This is a work based on esp8266-fastled-websever and the Great work of FASTLED, esp8266 for arduino and many many others.
+WIFI scoreboard with timer, 4 judges, editing of score and two team score keeping This is a work based on esp8266-fastled-websever and the Great work of FASTLED, esp8266 for arduino and many many others.
 THANK YOU for your hard work!

 The score board is: